m-kru/vhdl-examples/if_generate_instantiation/README.md

-If you want to connect instance of some entity of based on generic value this is the proper way:
+If you want to connect instance of some entity based on a generic value, this is the proper way:

 ```vhdl
 generate_label_0: if USE_D_OUTPUT generate